JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 Slowly, I began to slip my hand off his chest but in a blink of an eye, someone was staring back at me.
 Grayson’s eyes were looking right through me; ones filled with pure darkness and nothing more.
 Then, out of nowhere, a freezing hand was suddenly grabbing my wrist with an unshakable grip.

 His voice sounded strained and coarse like sandpaper, but the words were clear enough.
-“You d-did t-t-this”
+“You d-did t-this”

 The grip continued to tighten until my wrist felt bruised.
 His voice continued to grow stronger and louder.